-Entering into the divorce process is a daunting and emotional time and it can be difficult to think clearly and logically about each step required.
-Whilst some divorces are amicable partings of ways there are others which are fuelled with negativity and blame – each situation is different and unique.
-The underlying common necessity in any divorce situation however is the help of strong legal representation.
+Entering into the divorce process is a daunting and emotional time, and it can be difficult to think clearly and logically about each step required.
+The underlying common necessity in any divorce situation, is the help of strong legal representation.

 Adopting a non-confrontational yet assertive approach, we will:

-- work to reach a suitable arrangement between you both where there are children to be considered, for example custody and financial provisions.
+- Work with you to reach a suitable arrangement between you both where there are children to be considered.

-- help you to sort out financial matters and to resolve property disputes;
+- Help you to sort out financial matters.

 - advise you on making a will or updating an existing will in which your spouse may be mentioned;

-- liaise with pension providers when there are issues around entitlement to split pension benefits;
+- liaise with pension providers when there are issues around entitlement to divide pension benefits;

-We can also offer meetings by Skype for clients who have to travel extensively or who now live abroad.
-In exceptional circumstances, home visits can also be arranged.
+We can also offer remote meetings by Skype for clients who have to travel extensively or who now live abroad.
+In exceptional circumstances.